2020 Idaho Youth Leadership Forum Update

 - A resource development plan in order to attain continued or more complete independence through technology, community support peer mentoring.

-The Youth Advisory Committee (YAC) is made up of up to twelve youth and young adults (age 14 – 26) with disabilities from across Idaho.
+The Youth Advisory Committee (YAC) is made up of up to twelve youth and young adults (ages 14-26) with disabilities from across Idaho.
 Members bring their unique experiences, strengths, and perspectives to Idaho’s Independent Living community.
-They work locally and across Idaho creating positive change in their communities.
+They work locally and across Idaho creating positive change in our communities.
 The YAC meets monthly by phone conference call.
 Members are encouraged to go to their local Center for Independent Living (CIL) to take part in these calls.

 There are approximately 41,737 individuals ages birth – 34 that have a disability in Idaho.
 The goals of the YAC are to: